erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 ```
  Thats about it!
 The whole charm is now there.
 Congratulations - you have learned how to retrieve a charm directly from charmstore!

- Now, lets deploy it to your cloud!
-You can decide for your self if you want to deploy from charmstore or from your local version.
+ Now, lets try deploy it to your cloud!
+You can decide if you want to deploy from charmstore or from your local version.
 For juju, its all the same.

 # juju deploy, status and debug-log
 Lets deploy the charmstore version of the charm and follow it through: